BacImgLab/DRsPGsynthesisCode/README.md

 ## Reference

-Please cite this paper when using DRimage_processing:
+Please cite this paper when using DRsPGsynthesisCode:
 XXX